BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'define project scope for 1 company code and 3 banks', gaining insight or progressing in your evaluation.

-## Present fixed-scope, fixed-price proposal with project timelines <!-- dc-card: {"label": ["brisken engagement phase"], "cardName": "Present fixed-scope, fixed-price proposal with project timelines"} dc-card -->
+## Present fixed-scope, fixed-price proposal with project timelines

 ### Present fixed-scope, fixed-price proposal with project timelines